Dr Adel Radwan - Biology and General Science teacher

 To my mind the teacher’s presence is essential in a student’s life.
 However, quoting Benjamin Franklin ‘’ Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn’ I believe that we as teachers are there to lead the way but it’s the students' will, thoughts and desires that should be valued most in class.

-Raissa Abela - senior school teacher
+Raissa Abela - Class and subject teacher (Italian)